 Students graduating from our program get jobs in four primary areas: public health, industrial hygiene, environmental protection, and natural resource management.
 Each of these fields is briefly described below.

-The field of public health encompasses those responsibilities of scientists who help ensure a healthful environment for general public under the public health statutes.
-Specifically, the duties of public health officials include community health and epidemiology, restaurant and swimming pool inspections, hazard protection (e.g. asbestos), vector control, proper operation and maintenance of public and private drinking water supplies, and sewage treatment plants.
-These individuals are usually employed by a state, county, or local health department.
+The duties of public health officials include community health and epidemiology, restaurant and swimming pool inspections, hazard protection (e.g. asbestos), vector control, proper operation and maintenance of public and private drinking water supplies, and sewage treatment plants.
+These positions are usually employed by a state, county, or local health department.

-The field of industrial hygiene encompasses those responsibilities of scientists working in industrial settings who help ensure a healthful environment for employees.
+Industrial hygiene scientists help ensure a healthful environment for employees.
 Specifically, the duties include measuring employee exposure to hazards, evaluating those exposures, and where appropriate, recommending procedures to reduce risks resulting from exposures.
 Reducing risk may involve communicating information about risks to employees.
-Employment opportunities usually are in the environmental consulting firms, industry, or in government.
+Employment opportunities may be in the environmental consulting firms, industry, or government.

-The field of environmental protection covers those responsibilities of scientists who help ensure a healthful environmental for the general public under the environmental statutes.
-Specifically, the duties of environmental protection officials include monitoring air, soil, and water, plants and animals, assessing impacts that chemicals have on individuals, populations, or ecosystems, and investigating the sources of those chemicals.
-This field also can involve managing hazardous wastes.
+Environmental protection covers those responsibilities of scientists who help ensure a healthful environmental for the general public under the environmental statutes.
+Duties of environmental protection officials include monitoring air, soil, and water, plants and animals, assessing impacts that chemicals have on individuals, populations, or ecosystems, and investigating the sources of those chemicals.
 These individuals are employed by consulting firms, large industries, and government.

-Excellence in the Environmental Health Sciences program has been a hallmark of undergraduate education at Wright State for over three decades.
+Excellence in the environmental health sciences program has been a hallmark of undergraduate education at Wright State for more than three decades.
 This reputation developed in large part through a group of environmental specialists from a wide range of government agencies and industries working together with Wright State scientists, first to create the program and then to keep it current.
 The program is more exciting and relevant now than ever before.

-The internship is an essential part of the EHS program, and provides experiences unavailable in the classroom.
-Only the internship provides you with exposure to real world environmental problems and their solutions, and you are the one who decides where you gain this experience.
+The internship is an essential part of the EHS program It provides you with exposure to real world environmental problems and their solutions, and you are the one who decides where you gain this experience.